Is there a dynamical tendency in H0 with late time measurements?: Fitting

 \section{Fitting}

 In this section, we describe how we fit the cosmological parameters using the data specified in the last section.
+The code used in this section is public at \footnote{See \url{https://github.com/MauLoHdz/LUDB}}.
 Our objective is to see if the estimation of the Hubble constant $H_0$ is consistent when using data at different redshifts.
-We will split the total redshift range from our data in separate redshift bins with $z \in (z^{i}_{min},z^{i}_{max})$ and we use only data coming from that bin to estimate $H_0$.
+We will split the total redshift range from our data into separate redshift bins with $z \in (z^{i}_{min},z^{i}_{max})$, and we use only data coming from that bin to estimate $H_0$.

-The redshift width of the bins varies between each other as we follow the strategy used in \cite{PhysRevD.102.103525} requiring that the average redshift of each bin coincides between megamasers, SNe and BAO.
+The redshift widths of the bins vary between each other, as we follow the strategy used in \cite{PhysRevD.102.103525} requiring that the average redshift of each bin coincides between megamasers, SNe and BAO.
 We use the weighted average $\bar{z}$ given by

 where $N_i$ denotes the number of data used in the bin $i$ and $\sigma_k$ denotes the error in the observable at redshift $z_k$.
-For megamasers we use $\sigma_{k}^{2}=\sigma_{\hat{v},k}^{2}+\sigma_{\textrm{pec}}^{2}+\sigma_{\hat{D},k}^{2}$.
+For megamasers, we use $\sigma_{k}^{2}=\sigma_{\hat{v},k}^{2}+\sigma_{\textrm{pec}}^{2}+\sigma_{\hat{D},k}^{2}$.
 The bins constructed in each analysis are summarized in table \ref{tab: bines}.

 Not all bins contain all the data.
 The megamasers appear only in the first redshift bin, while some bins lack DESI data.
-We only require that all bins contain either CCs or megamasers to break the degeneracies needed to obtain a value of $H_0$.
+We only require that all bins contain either CC or megamasers data to break the $H_0$-$r_d$ and $H_0$-M degeneracies, mentioned in section \ref{sec:theory}.
 We emphasize that the condition \eqref{eq: z pesado} leads to different binnings and different $\bar{z}$'s depending on the SNe's used (PantheonPlus, Union3 and DES).

 To fit the parameters, we used the Python module \textit{emcee} \cite{emcee}.
 We set flat priors for all the parameters, in particular for $H_0$ the prior is large enough that its fitting is mainly influenced by the measurements